spectrocloud/librarium/packages/docs/content/04-clusters/1-new-clusters/03-eks.md

 ### Access Credentials

-* Give the Access key and Secret Access Key for the role generated.
+* Give the Access Key ID and Secret Access Key for the role generated.
 * Validate these credentials to get your AWS cloud account created.

-## Create an AWS Cluster
+## Create an EKS Cluster

-The following steps need to be performed to provision a new AWS cluster:
+The following steps need to be performed to provision a new EKS cluster:

 * Provide basic cluster information like name, description, and tags.
 Tags on a cluster are propagated to the VMs deployed on the cloud/data center environments.
-* Select a cluster profile created for AWS cloud.
+* Select a cluster profile created for EKS cloud.
 The profile definition will be used as the cluster construction template.
 * Review and override pack parameters as desired.
 By default, parameters for all packs are set with values defined in the cluster profile.
 * Provide the AWS Cloud account and placement information.
     - Cloud Account - Select the desired cloud account.
 AWS cloud accounts with AWS credentials need to be pre-configured in project settings.
     - Region - Choose the desired AWS region where you would like the clusters to be provisioned.
     - SSH Key Pair Name - Choose the desired SSH Key pair.
 SSH key pairs need to be pre-configured on AWS for the desired regions.
 The selected key is inserted into the VMs provisioned.
     - Static Placement - By default, Spectro Cloud uses dynamic placement wherein a new VPC with a public and private subnet is created to place cluster resources for every cluster.
 These resources are fully managed by Spectro Cloud and deleted when the corresponding cluster is deleted.
-Turn on the Static Placement option if its desired to place resources into preexisting VPCs and subnets.
+Turn on the Static Placement option if it is desired to place resources into preexisting VPCs and subnets.

 <InfoBox>
- The following tags should be added to the public subnet to enable auto subnet discovery for integration with aws load balancer service.
+The following tags should be added to the public subnet to enable auto subnet discovery for integration with AWS load balancer service.

 kubernetes.io/role/elb = 1
 sigs.k8s.io/cluster-api-provider-aws/role = public